-Production environment should not contain development/test code and data, including test accounts.
+The production environment should not contain development/test code and data, including test accounts.

 Need to meet security requirements prior to deploying into production.

-After deployment review the need for a non-production environment and take steps to securely remove the software and data in the non-production environment.
+After deployment, review the need for a non-production environment and take steps to securely remove the software and data in the non-production environment.

 After the deployment phase, continuous maintenance of the software and protection of the data in both the production and non-production environments is required.